GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 viewport that then get pushed down, out of view will still report their initial, in-viewport size.

-An element can only be removed from LCP consideration if it's removed from the DOM.
+However, (as mentioned above) an element will be removed from consideration if it's removed from the DOM or if its associated image resource changes.

 ### Examples